-After completion of all improvements to the Property and after issuance of Certificates of Occupancy, the owner shall submit a letter to the Mission Bay Preserve Design Review Committee and a copy to the Mission Bay Preserve Home Owners Association Board of Directors indicating that all improvements on the Property are complete and are in conformance with the approved plans and specifications by the MBPDRC.
-Upon receipt of the letter, the MBPDRC must inspect the improvements within fifteen (15) days.
-After inspection, the MBPDRC must notify the owner of either final approval of the improvements or noncompliance with the approved plans and specifications.
+After completion of all improvements to the Property and after issuance of Certificates of Occupancy, the owner shall submit a letter to the MBPDRC and a copy to the Mission Bay Preserve Home Owners Association Board of Directors indicating that all improvements on the Property are complete and are in conformance with the approved plans and specifications by the MBPDRC.
+Upon receipt of the letter the MBPDRC must inspect the improvements within fifteen (15) days.
+After inspection, the MBPDRC must notify the owner of either final approval of the improvement or noncompliance with the approved plans and specifications.
 Failure by the MBPDRC to notify the owner of any noncompliance within thirty (30) days after completion of the inspection will constitute an approval of the improvement.

-In the letter stating that all improvements are complete, the owner shall also have the right to request that any remaining refundable portion of their deposit be released by the Mission Bay Preserve Homeowners Association Board of Directors after the inspection and final approval of the

-Preserve Homeowners Association Board of Directors after the inspection and final approval of the improvements by the MBPDRC.
-The owner shall also have the right at this time to request permission to release any insurance policies that have been held against the Property.
+In the letter stating that all improvements are complete, the owner shall also have the right to request that any remaining refundable portion of their deposit be released by the Mission Bay preserve Homeowners Association Board of Directors after the inspection and final approval of the improvements by the MBPCRC.
+The Owner shall also have the right at this time to request permission to release any insurance policies that have been held against the Property.